George Matheson: Published works

 "O Love That Wilt Not Let Me Go" was written on the evening of Matheson’s sister’s marriage.
-Years before, he had been engaged, until his fiancée learned that he was going blind—that there was nothing the doctors could do—and she told him that she could not go through life with a blind man.
+Years before, he had been engaged, until his fiancée learned that he was going blind—that there was nothing the doctors could do—and she told him that she could not go through life with a blind man and broke off the engagement.
 He went blind while studying for the ministry, and his sister had been the one to care for him through the years.
 He was now 40, and his sister’s marriage likely brought a fresh reminder of his own heartbreak.
 It was in the midst of this circumstance that Matheson penned this hymn, which he said was written in five minutes.
 British composer Florence Margaret Spencer Palmer set it to music in 1941.

 Matheson published only one volume of verse, Sacred Songs.
 All of which he commented 'I simply followed the impression of the moment' His exegesis owes its interest to his subjective resources rather than to breadth of learning; his power lay in spiritual vision rather than balanced judgment, and in the vivid apprehension of the factors which make the Christian personality, rather than in constructive doctrinal statement.

+Awards

+In 1879 the University of Edinburgh conferred upon him the honorary degree of D.D.
+In 1890, he became a fellow of the Royal Society of Edinburgh, upon the proposal of Sir William Thomson, Robert Flint, Hugh Macmillan and James Lindsay.